 If you focus on creating these impactful and real experiences for your stakeholders, the digital content will follow that will supplement your marketing strategy.
 Those who experience your brand will spread what it was like faster and more authentically than any one form of advertising.
-Our friends at Daytona International Speedway put together a fun visual showcase of what is out there to experience on race weekend, in person of course.

 Your Next Steps

 There are so many choices and paths that are ready to be made successful.
 Where do you even begin when you have all of these other “day job” priorities to keep tabs with at work?
-The more specialized you get, the more likely you will need some help to capture maximum value.
+The more specialized you get, the more likely you will need help capturing maximum value.
 It turns out that 77% of businesses will outsource some part of sponsorship management to an agency.
 The expertise and consistency made available make it so much more expensive NOT to enlist their help.

 Updated for added value